- Francesca Woodman 1958–1981

 This black and white square-format photograph features the artist sitting in a chair in the corner of an abandoned interior space.
 The room has bare floorboards and a heavy skirting board.
 On the right of the composition, behind the artist, is a window through which light enters the scene, while on the left is what looks like a filled-in window surround.
 Woodman is seated on a white wooden chair and is nude except for a necklace and a pair of dark single-strap ‘Mary Jane’ style shoes.
 She wears her hair up, with a single lock falling on the right side of her face.
 Looking straight at the camera, she sits upright with her legs almost together and her feet tucked in close to the chair, while her hands are positioned in her lap just between her legs.
 Her bare breasts and torso are lighter in colour than the rest of her skin.
 On the a particularly white area of the floor to her right, forming a diagonal from where she sits, is a dark silhouette or impression of what looks like a female body, with its head at the artist’s feet.
 The outline is only partial, missing its forearms, hands and left leg.

 The photograph, as the title suggests, was taken in Providence, Rhode Island, in 1976, and is one of a series of similar images.
-Woodman created the dark impression on the floor by lying on her back in photosensitive powder scattered over the floorboards.
-The areas of powder exposed to light turned white, while those in shadow turned black.
-This is known as a ‘shadowgraph’.
-One of Woodman’s videos shows her undertaking the process for this series.
-The photograph itself was taken with a long exposure, which produces glowing whites: the light coming in from the window behind Woodman has completely obliterated any detail of the outside world, and the powder on the floor appears to shimmer.
+The powder on the floor is flour gathered from a freight car which happened to overturn in the vicinity of Woodman’s studio (Bronfen 2014).
+The artist lay on her back while the flour was sprinkled over her and the surrounding floorboards, leaving the dark impression or ‘shadow’ where she had been.
+The photograph contains glowing whites: the light coming in from the window behind Woodman has completely obliterated any detail of the outside world, and the flour on the floor appears to shimmer.

 Woodman's photographs frequently depict female forms in empty, tightly cropped interior spaces.
 This corresponds with the small size of the photographs themselves, which rarely exceed twenty centimetres square, allowing for what the critic Jane Simon has described as ‘an intimate experience between the viewer and the photograph’ (Simon 2010, p.28).
 Establishing a close relationship between the viewer and the artwork allowed Woodman to convey a sense of fragility and vulnerability in relation to the external world, as suggested by the artist’s closed pose and anxious expression in this photograph.
 Although she was the model in most of her work, Woodman’s photographs do not function as typical self-portraits.
 Rather, she used her own image to explore the representation of gender and the relation of the body to its environment.
 Her use of objects associated with budding femininity, like the ‘Mary Jane’ shoes, set within a decaying interior space, a site often associated with female domesticity, challenges idealised, constructed notions of femininity.